 Day by Day Progress

-(Note: We added a couple extra days to our normal 7-day process to accommodate the owner-request add-ons, like these…)
+Note: We added a couple extra days to our normal 7-day process to accommodate the owner-request add-ons

 Here’s how we did it:

 Day 2 – The electrical team began the wiring for the new LED can lighting and also roughed-in the wiring and switches for the LED undercabinet lighting.
-Six 6″ can lights were placed strategically around the kitchen to optimize the lighting over work spaces and four 6″ can lights were added to the living room.
-Also, a new cabinets were added to the space above the refrigerator.
+Six 6″ can lights were placed strategically around the kitchen to optimize the lighting over workspaces and four 6″ can lights were added to the living room.
+Also, new cabinets were added to space above the refrigerator.